-The ongoing Government austerity programme means that further significant budget reductions (£64.408m) were required through 2017/2018 into 2019/2020.
-The Council agreed that identifying budget reductions over all three years (rather than just considering each year in isolation), would be the most effective way of planning / implementing the required savings.
-Specific options to contribute to the budget shortfall in 2019/2020 were identified, including a 2.99% increase in Council Tax (there was no increase for the Adult Social Care Precept).
+Unlike in previous years, the Council was unable to formulate a multi-year budget plan due to the one year Local Government Finance Settlement and the lack of clarity over future settlements.
+The Council identified a budget shortfall for 2020/2021 of £9.145m.
+Specific options to contribute to the budget shortfall in 2020/2021 were identified, including a 3.99% increase in Council Tax (including a 2% increase for the Adult Social Care Precept).
 Councillors were reminded that the use of one-off resources should only occur in setting a robust financial plan when there is a clear short-term requirement and that these are not used to avoid making budget savings.

-Not all the approved savings to 2019/2020 were achieved by March 2020.
-In addition, the Council experienced significant budget pressures in some service areas, particularly Children's Social Care, Home to School Transport and Locality Services.
-However, the Council did identify underspending in other areas as well as implementing various mitigating actions during the year.
-This has enabled the outturn position to be a net overspend of £0.555m.
+The Council experienced significant budget pressures in some service areas, particularly Children's Social Care, Children with Disabilities, Home to School Transport and Locality Services.
+However, the Council did identify underspending in other areas as well as implementing various mitigating actions during the year to ensure there would be no overspend, particularly in light of the financial pressures due to COVID19.
+These measures enabled the outturn position to be a net underspend of £2.794m.

-Financial risks up to 2019/2020
+Financial risks up to 2020/2021

-The budget reductions identified in the budget plan to 2019/2020 highlight the growing level of financial risks the Council will be facing over the coming years and the level of risk which it is possible to mitigate.
+The budget reductions identified in the budget for 2020/2021 highlight the growing level of financial risks the Council will be facing over the coming years and the level of risk which it is possible to mitigate.
 The financial forecasts themselves are only estimates of future political, economic, environmental and demographic forecasts which contain many variables and degrees of uncertainty.

-The budget proposals made to date contain some risks, given the extent and the impact of the £233m savings Sefton will have faced to March 2020.
+The budget proposals made to date contain some risks, given the extent and the impact of the £233m savings Sefton had faced to March 2020.
 The Council has been made aware of the consultations conducted since 2011 in determining the equality impact and risks of the reductions and reconfigurations of services.
 All options require close monitoring of implementation and delivery and any non-achievement reported and corrected in a timely way.

-The 2017/2018 to 2019/2020 period represent the eighth to tenth successive years of budget reductions for Sefton Council and has required more challenging solutions to achieve a balanced budget for 2019/2020, the final year of the three-year financial plan.
+The 2020/2021 budget represented the eleventh successive year of budget reductions for Sefton Council and has required more challenging solutions to achieve a balanced budget for 2020/2021.

-Delivering a further £64m savings on top of the £169m achieved to March 2017 has had a significant impact on the delivery of Council services.
-In developing the approach to delivering these savings it was important to balance the delivery of savings with the protection of those services which contribute the most to the delivery of the Vision and Core Purpose.
+Delivering savings over such a long period has had a significant impact on the delivery of Council services.
+In developing the approach to delivering the savings it was important to balance the delivery of savings with the protection of those services which contribute the most to the delivery of the Vision and Core Purpose.